WindowsNT/uwplib/Readme.md

 1. Create an app with the attached manifest
 2. Call winrt::init_apartment(apartment_type::single_threaded);
 3. Call WindowsXamlManager::InitializeForCurrentThread();
-4. Load the DLL with LoadLibrary
-5. Call exported function Register()
+4. Call Register()
-6. Include uwplib.h
-7. Create UWP windows using the class names below and a UNIQUE title.
+5. Create UWP windows using the class names below and a UNIQUE title.

 All Controls send WM_NOTIFY notifications, with a structure passed: